 N.B: Just a quick reminder that you should always work alongside your primary healthcare provider if you struggle with a thyroid condition!

-While studies are limited that directly examine Ashwagandha for hair growth and hair strength, a prospective, single-blind study that took place over the course of 6 months found that men and women who took a supplement containing an Ashwagandha extract to prevent hair loss saw significant improvements in:
+While studies are limited that directly examine Ashwagandha supplements for hair growth and hair strength, a prospective, single-blind study that took place over the course of 6 months found that men and women who took a supplement containing an Ashwagandha powder extract to prevent hair loss saw significant improvements in: